The Butler County Donut Trail: An Accessible Family Adventure

 Jupiter Coffee & Donuts

-In Fairfield, Jupiter Coffee & Donuts is a good place to grab a cup of coffee along with donuts baked fresh each morning.
-People rave about the chocolate long johns and cinnamon twists, and if you’re a coffee drinker, their lattes and cold brews are a nice pick-me-up between donut stops.
-The shop has a relaxed vibe, making it easy to hang out for a bit before moving on.
+In Fairfield, Jupiter Coffee & Donuts is a good place to grab a cup of coffee along with donuts made fresh each morning.
+People rave about the Red Storm Roll and chocolate long johns, and if you’re a coffee drinker, their lattes and cold brews are a nice pick-me-up between donut stops.
 View photos and accessibility info of Jupiter Coffee & Donuts.

 Stan the Donut Man

-If you ask locals in West Chester where to start, Stan the Donut Man is going to come up.
-It’s a family-run spot with cases full of classics.
-Their apple fritters are huge and loaded with apples, but you really can’t go wrong with a simple glazed ring here.
+Stan the Donut Man is a staple in West Chester with cases full of classics.
+Their apple fritters are huge and loaded with apples, but you really can’t go wrong with a simple glazed donut here.
 View photos and accessibility info of Stan the Donut Man.

-Donut Spot sits in Fairfield, and it’s known for old-school vibes and a lineup of donuts that locals have been grabbing for decades.
+The Donut Spot is located in Fairfield, and is known for classic vibes and a lineup of donuts that locals have been enjoying for decades.
 Their blueberry cake donuts are especially popular, and it’s the kind of place where regulars are greeted by name.
-View photos and accessibility info of Donut Spot.
+View photos and accessibility info of The Donut Spot.

 Holtman’s Donuts

-Holtman’s Donuts has a location in West Chester, making it an easy add if you’re already hitting Stan’s or The Donut Dude.
-People come here for the maple bacon donut, and kids (okay, adults too) love the ones topped with cereal.
+Your Donut Trail adventure will also take you to Holtman’s Donuts in West Chester.
+Trailgoers love the maple bacon donut, and kids (okay, adults too) love the ones topped with popular cereals.
 You’ll also find solid takes on the basics like glazed and chocolate cake donuts.
 View photos and accessibility info of Holtman's Donuts.

 Martin’s Donuts